How to transfer wealth without burdening the next generation

 The result is familiar: capital remains intact, but relationships do not.

-Why wealth transfer fails in High-Net-Worth families
+Why wealth transfer fails in high-net-worth families

-1. Illiquid Estates
+1. Illiquid estates

-When liquidity is insufficient, families may be forced to sell strategic assets simply to equalise distributions or settle obligations.
+Current: When liquidity is insufficient, families may be forced to sell strategic assets simply to equalise distributions or settle obligations.
 This is not a financial failure; it is a liquidity planning failure within broader wealth management strategies.

 2. Equal does not always mean fair